curtjh/xslide/README.md

 Example implementation in xslide.html file.

-Pure javascript class that will produce a configurable slideshow when passed a comma seperated string of images.
+Pure javascript class that will produce a slideshow when passed a comma seperated string of images along with optional config options.
 Example image of how this looks is in the xslide_default.png file.

 ```